Copyright 2015 – Stephen Redgwell

 For such a gush to be allowed to run free, I needed the solitude of Ontario’s beautiful boreal forests.
 Go north, young man!
 I drove for several hours until I came upon the place that would be my altar of unencumbered urination.

 The solitude was inspirational.
 I was overcome by the beauty and balance of the land.
 Fresh, pure air filled my lungs and stirred me to begin.

 The thunder rolled.
 The earth shook.
 And I peed.

 When it was over, I stared into the night sky, hoping that I had not knocked the universe akimbo.
 But I needn’t have worried.
-The moon was still the moon, and continued to light up the darkness.
+The moon was still the moon, and it continued to light up the darkness.
 The animals called out to me, saying that all was as it should be.
-The cosmic rhythm remained unchanged.
+The great cosmic rhythm remained unchanged.
 I had felt the great release and was spent, but happy.